FaithAlone.net

 Therefore, we can see their "fruit", and discern what kind of "tree" they are, because "a tree is known by his fruit", and "a good tree bringeth not forth corrupt fruit; neither doth a corrupt tree bring forth good fruit".

 Since Christ is using a similitude - likening human beings to trees, in this case - He uses hyperbole.
 He is speaking of the fact that, as a general rule, saved preachers will preach the truth, and unsaved ones won't.
-He is not saying that Roman Catholic priests aren't occasionally right about the virgin birth, or the deity of Christ, or that a saved pastor only teaches 100% correctly on every doctrine.
+He is not saying that Roman Catholic priests aren't occasionally right about the virgin birth, or the Deity of Christ, or that a saved pastor only teaches 100% correctly on every doctrine.
 We can use our God-given common sense to recognize when Christ uses hyperbole.

 So, the primary application of these passages has nothing to do with some commandment to look at other Christians' lifestyles to see if they are "truly saved", as these passages are often used to teach.
 They have to do with examining the doctrine of preachers.